 These cards will freeze any potential deductions you incur for a loss but still allow you to gain ranked XP.
 You won't get many of these, so be sure to use them sparingly, with the most impact being when you are on the cusp of a new rank, giving you two bites at the cherry.

-For more COD: Mobile news and guides, check out:
+For more COD: Mobile guides, check out:

 This article contains affiliate links which are marked with [shopping symbol].
 These links can provide a small commission for us under certain conditions.
 This never affects the products price for you.